novalsofyan/novalsofyan.github.io/README.md

-# novalsofyan.github.io
+# Noval Sofyan Official Personal Website
-My Personal Website
+Yeah just like that, and for now is under construction Anyway, the navbar is from Dev Ed YouTube